AguaClara/Textbook/Rapid_Mix/RM_Examples.rst

 .. _Table_Calcium_bases:

 .. csv-table:: Calcium base.
-   :header:  "Chemical name",   "common name",  "Chemcal formula"
+   :header:  "Chemical Name",   "Common Name",  "Chemical Formula"
    :widths: 20, 20, 20

-   "calcium carbonate","limestone or chalk",":math:`CaCO_3`"
+   "Calcium carbonate","Limestone or chalk",":math:`CaCO_3`"
-   "calcium hydroxide","slaked lime or hydrated lime",":math:`Ca(OH)_2`"
+   "Calcium hydroxide","Slaked lime or hydrated lime",":math:`Ca(OH)_2`"
-   "calcium oxide","quicklime",":math:`CaO`"
+   "Calcium oxide","Quicklime",":math:`CaO`"

 The calcium bases are relatively inexpensive and have the disadvantage of lower solubility than sodium bases.
 Calcium carbonate has a low solubility, carbon dioxide is present in the atmosphere, and thus calcium carbonate precipitation limits the concentration that can be used for chemical feeds.